loopasam/Project-work/README.md

 # Stuffs related to RDF modeling

- I have used Eclipse Java development tools and library of Apache Jena to make rdf model in different serialisation such as N-triples, Turtle, RDF/XML, and N3.
+ I have used Eclipse Java development tools and library of Apache Jena to make RDF model in different serialisation such as N-triples, Turtle, RDF/XML, and N3.

  To know more about Apache Jena just go [http://jena.apache.org](http://jena.apache.org)